AngusML/localisation/README.md

 # localisation

 NOTE:
-For this project, I'm using ROS2 and ubuntu version is humble.
+For this project, I'm using ROS humble and ubuntu 22.04.4 LTS (jammy).
+Terminal commands to check version are:
+ubuntu:
+1. lsb_release -a
+ros:
+1. rosversion -d
+OR
+2. echo $ROS_DISTRO

 This README.md is for client to follow the steps for ease of setup (if needed) and assessment of the work I have done. places where i have edited code are commented 'A ADDITIONS' OR 'A NOTES'